J-1 Exchange Students

 I Want to Apply

-After reading through all of the procedures below, if you still have questions regarding admission to SDSU as an international exchange student, you can request pre-admission information by sending an email to: [email protected].
-However, we encourage you to first speak with your home coordinator.
+After reading through all of the procedures below, if you still have questions regarding the exchange process to SDSU as an international exchange student, we encourage you to first speak with your home coordinator to see if your institution has an existing, active agreement with SDSU and how to be nominated by your home university.

 A. Eligibility - Your Home Institution

 In order to attend San Diego State University on an exchange program, your home institution must have a formal, bilateral student exchange agreement with SDSU.
-Check with the exchange coordinator in the International Programs Office at your university to determine whether such an agreement is in place.
+Check with your coordinator in the study abroad office at your university to determine whether such an agreement is in place.

 If a valid exchange agreement between the two institutions exists, you must be nominated by your university to participate in the exchange.
 Meet with your exchange coordinator to discuss your university: